openmv/openmv-ide/README.md

 ### Mac

-The installer is a DMG with the app inside of it.
+The installer is a DMG with the app inside of it:

-     hdiutil attach openmv-ide-linux-mac-*.dmg
+     hdiutil attach openmv-ide-mac-*.dmg
      sudo cp -rf /Volumes/OpenMV\ IDE/OpenMV\ IDE.app /Applications
      sudo hdiutil detach /Volumes/OpenMV\ IDE

+### RaspberryPi

+The installer is a tar file with a setup script:

+     tar -xzvf openmv-ide-linux-arm-*.tar.gz
+     cd openmv-ide
+     ./setup.sh

 ## Contributing to the project